senzing-garage/kubernetes-demo/docs/azure-helm-message-bus-mssql/README.md

 ## Synopsis

-Using Microsoft Azure Kubernetes Service, bring up a Senzing stack on Kubernetes using Helm, Azure Message Bus Queue, and a Azure SQL Database.
+Bring up a reference implementation Senzing stack on Kubernetes using Microsoft Azure Kubernetes Service, Azure Message Bus Queue, Azure SQL Database, `kubectl`, and `helm`.

 ## Overview

-This repository illustrates a reference implementation of Senzing using Microsoft's Azure SQL Database as the underlying database. f
+These instructions illustrate a reference implementation of Senzing using Microsoft's Azure SQL Database as the underlying database.

 The instructions show how to set up a system that:

 1. Reads JSON lines from a file on the internet and sends each JSON line to a message queue using the Senzing